Germany and the Love of Cigarettes

 “PMI (Philip Morris International, owners of Marlboro) claims that 'Be Marlboro' only targets legal-age smokers, campaign advertisements from around the world clearly focus on youth-oriented images and themes that appeal to teenagers and feature young, attractive models partying, falling in love, adventure travelling and generally being 'cool.”

 Germany may have banned advertising cigarettes on the internet and in magazines, but it was done so reluctantly and with as much foot dragging as possible.
 Packaging does have warnings of the effects of smoking, but it will also be a long time, if at all, before Germany adopts plain packaging as in the UK.
-Frankly, this cannot happen soon enough, if only to give interns and myself a break from the drug induced musings of idiots on the internet.
+Frankly, this cannot happen soon enough, if only to give marketing interns and people like myself a break from the drug induced musings of idiots on the internet.